-If any area of your home is currently being affected by an unyielding wet carpet smell, you’re no doubt looking for an effective way to remedy the problem permanently.
+If any area of your home is currently being affected by an unyielding wet carpet smell, you’re undoubtedly looking for an effective way to remedy the problem permanently.
 Unfortunately, having a damp carpet isn’t the same as having a dusty one.
 Dry carpet vacuum cleaners cannot be of any help.
 You may or may not be able to keep it, conditional on how terrible it has been flooded or soaked in water.

 A great deal will depend on how the carpet has flooded.
 A small amount of seepage on a rug may be salvageable, albeit a sewage-contaminated flooded rug will require disposal.
 If the damage is less severe, you may clean the rug.
 However, watch out for any potential health issues that may develop.

 Wet carpet is not easy to clean, and it’s a huge challenge to make sure that there is no mildew growth and odour troubles.
-Due to the health risks associated with damaged flood carpet, you ought to be sure to wear rubber gloves and a protective mask always while working on cleaning up the carpets.
+Due to the health risks associated with damaged flood carpets, you should always wear rubber gloves and a protective mask while working on cleaning up the carpets.

 Firstly, remove the wet carpet from the floor if at all possible.
-If the dry carpet is not glued down, roll up and place it outside, into a garage or onto a terrace.
+If the dry carpet is not glued down, roll it up and place it outside, into a garage or onto a terrace.
 If it is stapled or tacked, firstly remove the staples.

 If the carpet is wall to wall and so heavy to move outside, use old chairs or workhorses and prop it up so the air can flow bottom and top.

 If you cannot remove the carpets from the floor, you will necessitate renting or buying a commercial-sized wet dry shop vac.
 This will let you suck up most of the water out of the carpets.
 It is a slow process, however, a very efficient one.